jmops/FINN-blackjack/README.md

 ## Score
 Numbered cards are their own point value
 Jack, Queen and King counts as 10 points
 Ace counts as 11 points.

+## How to run
+- Move into the src directory
+cd src/
+- Compile the code
+kotlinc *.kt -include-runtime -d Kotlinjack.jar
+- Run the code
+java -jar Kotlinjack.jar